briansimiyuj/doctor-appointment-app/README.md

 Edit profile hook will be used to edit the profile data and update it in the local storage.

-  1. Retrieve the profile data and `setShowModal` state from the `ProfileContext`
+  1. Retrieve the profile data,  `setProfile` and `setShowModal` state from the `ProfileContext`
+  2. Retrieve `setName` and `userType`  from `LoginContext`
-  2. Retrieve `processFile` function from `UploadFile` hook
+  3. Retrieve `processFile` function from `UploadFile` hook
-  3. Retrieve saved profile data from the local storage
+  4. Retrieve saved profile data from the local storage
-  4. Create `editProfile` callback function that will be called when the edit button is clicked
+  5. Create `editProfile` callback function that will be called when the edit button is clicked
     a.
 Call `processFile` function to upload the profile image, cover image and license certificate.
 The function will return a promise that resolves with the file properties.
     b.
 Create a logic hook check if the values are equal to the saved profile data.
 If they are equal, exit the function.
     c.
 Create a new object with the updated profile data and the file properties from the `processFile` function
     d.
 Update the saved profile data with the updated profile data
     e.
 Save the updated profile data in the local storage with the key as the user's ID
     f.
+Set `setProfile` to the updated profile data
+    g.
+Set `setName` to the updated profile data's name
+    h.
 Return the updated profile data object
-    g.
+    i.
 Set `setShowModal` to false

-  5. Create `handleEditProfile` function that will be called when the form is submitted
+  6 .
+Create `handleEditProfile` function that will be called when the form is submitted
     a.
 Disable the normal form submission behavior
     b.
 Call `editProfile` function